AlizadeAlireza/uni_dbms_project/README.md

     is a text in main menu

 1. Register :

+    for this if we are user our options can be different with admin panel.

+    like add and edit for admin.
+    but user can't see this things.

     validation ---> if exict ----> enter
     if not exict ----> "text : invalid"  ///// error handle